Developing in C for the ATmega328P: Edit

 • All: Vim - steep learning curve, very powerful

-• All?: zed I’m hopeful that zed continues to evolve, as we need a robust community of code editors.
-Too experimental for now
+• macOS: zed I’m hopeful that zed continues to evolve, as we need a robust community of code editors.
+Remains, too experimental for now, however, it is looking very good.
+And it has remote support, which is required for the Raspberry Pi.

 Setup Screen: Simple Explanation